SEND at Calveley Primary Academy

-I am here to ensure that children with Special Educational Needs or Disabilities (SEND) at Calveley achieve their best.
-I work with the team to ensure that children with SEND achieve the very best possible educational and other outcomes, and that they become confident individuals armed with the skills required for successful transition into adulthood.
+Our SENCO, works alongside our children, parents, wider school team and professionals to ensure that children with SEND at Calveley achieve their very best possible educational and other outcomes, and that our children become confident individuals armed with the skills required for successful transition into adulthood.

-We work with children to help enable them to make their own choices; helping to prepare them for better transition between life stages, growing their independence, promoting participation in wider society and placing importance on keeping healthy.
+In addition to focused support aimed at specific educational outcomes, the SENCO and wider team support children to: make their own choices, help to prepare them for better transition between life stages, grow their independence, promote participation in wider society and place importance on keeping healthy.

-My usual working days for The Trust are Tuesdays, Wednesdays and Thursdays although this is flexible due to need.
-If you would like to chat to me regarding your child, then please email me directly on email@example.com and I will make contact with you as soon as possible to arrange a suitable time to meet.
-Alternatively you can call or pop into the School Office who will then make contact with me.
+If you would like to chat to the SENCO regarding your child, then please email directly to the SENCO email@example.com and Miss Kingshott will make contact as soon as possible.
+Alternatively, you can call or pop into the School Office who will then make contact with her.